OpenOrienteering/mapper/android-pc.md

 Simply copy the map files and any templates you drew on with the paint-on-template functionality from the "OOMapper" folder back to your PC.

-Be aware that some devices use an uncommon protocol for direct file transfer via cable, which might not be well supported by your PC.
-This might corrupt files during transfer such that they cannot be opened on the target device.
-This can be worked around by choosing another method for file transfer.